 Go ahead and learn a language at your own pace and in a way that keeps you motivated.

-Language learning is not only more fun that way, but you’ll be also learning more effectively.
+Language learning is not only more fun that way, but you’ll also be learning more effectively.

 But don’t give up.
 Look for something else.
 There are many online sites, programs, and tutors that will work for you.